 In 1934, the Yacht Club was instrumental in the establishment of the Northern Michigan Sloop, which is still raced as one design on the bay.

 Youth education has been a focus.
 In 1955, a teaching club for young persons was established under the auspices of Fred Ford, which evolved into the founding of Little Traverse Sailors in 1968, a non-profit entity teaching sailing to children ages 8 – 18.
 LTYC assists LTS in funding a scholarship program open to all children enrolled in an Emmet County school.
 In 1995 LTYC started the Youth Racing Team for individuals aged 13 – 18.

 In 1965, Little Traverse Yacht Club purchased the current clubhouse and water frontage.
 Remodeling the clubhouse, covering the deck, and re-design of waterfront space have greatly expanded the usefulness of the property.

 Little Traverse Yacht Club sponsors one-design racing, a cruising club, an Offshore Series, and the annual Ugotta Regatta, which is considered to be one of the premier Midwest events of the summer season.

 Our club building is located between Bay and East Main Streets in Harbor Springs, MI.
-One of the original homes along Bay Street, was purchased by LTYC in 1965.
+One of the original homes along Bay Street, it was purchased by LTYC in 1965.
 With its wood frame, the two-story facility has 3,500 square feet.
 The first floor enjoys a wide, open interior designed for group gatherings with kitchen facilities, restrooms, and a large space that opens up onto our famous veranda overlooking the harbor waterfront.

 Click here(Member Login required) to view the current LTYC bylaws, as approved by a vote at the Annual Meeting of Members in August 2021.